 Ancel St. John (an original Town Council member) and his wife, Isabelle, owned several parcels of land within the town when the first town map was drawn in 1878 by G.M.
 Hopkins.
 In 1884, the St John’s conveyed a tract of their land, to the Trustees of St. Timothy’s Episcopal Church.
 Some of that land included the parcel where the home at 752 Grace Street now sits.
 This home was originally a rectory for St. Timothy’s Church.
 The church was built in 1881 at the corner of Grace and Elden Streets.
 The Masons took over the church in 1969.

 St. Timothy’s owned the rectory property from 1884 to 1952, until Dr. Daniel L. Detwiler bought the property from the church.
 Mrs. Esther Thompson purchased the property from the Detwilers in 1956.
-The current owners purchased the property from the Thompson’s in 1957.
+Richard and Elizabeth Peck purchased the property from Mrs. Thompson in 1957.
+They lived there until Elizabeth Peck's death in 1988.
+The current owners are Paul and Leslie Glass.

 The rectory was built sometime between 1884 and 1890, as indicated in a set of 1891 minutes from a St. Timothy’s Church group meeting.
 It is quite likely and possible that St. Timothy’s Church, having acquired the rectory site, would proceed with construction of the rectory and have a livable house before the cold weather of 1885, which is why the construction date is affixed as 1885.